I-4-1-54.Evidentiary Documents (Exhibits)

 The CRA must use caution in tracing or retyping illegible material to prevent changing the contents of the document.
 The use of a medical dictionary is often helpful.
 If the CRA cannot decipher a word or a portion of the material, it should be either left untraced or noted with a blank space.
 This avoids inserting an incorrect word that may change the meaning or value of the documents.

 Retyped pages must be exact copies in content of the original document.
 Although it is preferable to retype material as closely to the original format as possible, all pages should have margins of at least 1 inch so that the bound record will not obscure any print.
 The typist will leave a blank space (e.g, [ ]) in the retyped text for each word that he or she cannot decipher.
 The following notation must appear in the 1-inch margin at the bottom of the page, “BEST TYPED COPY OF THE FOLLOWING PAGE FOR LEGIBILITY.”

 If the original material will not fit within margins of 1 inch on the retyped page, the retyped page will continue on another page.
 In this instance, the following notation will appear in the 1-inch margin at the bottom of the page, “BEST TYPED COPY OF PAGE __, EXHIBIT __ FOR LEGIBILITY.”

 If the retyped exhibit is only one page, the following notation must appear in the 1-inch margin at the bottom of the page, “BEST TYPED COPY OF EXHIBIT ______ FOR LEGIBILITY.”

-The CRA does not stamp “BCO” on any document that has been retyped for legibility as “BCO” should not be stamped on any document originating within SSA.
+The CRA will not stamp “BCO” on any document that has been retyped for legibility (“BCO” should not be stamped on any document originating within the Social Security Administration).
 Rather, the CRA will add “Best Typed Copies” to the document and place any retyped pages in the record immediately in front of the original page.